vogtrj/garmin-gear-bot/README.md

 ### Step-by-Step Data Flow

+1. **Trigger** — A Node-RED Inject node fires on a configurable schedule and publishes a message to the MQTT topic `garmin/trigger/check`.
+The Python service receives this and runs an activity check.

-1. **Polling** — The Python service polls the Garmin Connect API at a set interval.
-It compares the most recent activity ID against a persisted last-seen ID stored in `/data/state.json`.
+2. **Activity check** — The service fetches the most recent activity from Garmin Connect and compares its ID against a persisted last-seen ID stored in `/data/state.json`.
+If nothing is new, it logs accordingly and waits for the next trigger.

-2. **New activity detected** — When a new activity is found, the service fetches your gear list and filters it to types relevant to the activity (e.g. shoes for a run, bikes for a ride).
+3. **New activity detected** — When a new activity is found, the service fetches your gear list and filters it to types relevant to the activity (e.g. shoes for a run, bikes for a ride).
 It publishes a JSON payload to the MQTT topic `garmin/activity/new`.

-3. **Telegram notification** — A Node-RED flow subscribes to that MQTT topic.
+4. **Telegram notification** — A Node-RED flow subscribes to that MQTT topic.
 On receiving a message, it formats a Telegram message with the activity details and presents your gear options as inline keyboard buttons, with a "None" option always included.

-4. **User responds** — You tap a gear option on your phone.
+5. **User responds** — You tap a gear option on your phone.
 Telegram sends a callback query back to the Node-RED bot receiver.
 Node-RED extracts your selection, edits the original message to show a confirmation (removing the buttons), and publishes your choice to the MQTT topic `garmin/activity/gear_select`.

-5. **Garmin updated** — The Python service receives the gear selection via MQTT and calls the Garmin Connect v2 API to associate the selected gear with the activity.
+6. **Garmin updated** — The Python service receives the gear selection via MQTT and calls the Garmin Connect v2 API to associate the selected gear with the activity.
 The gear's usage mileage is updated accordingly.

 ---